getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 ## Everything In Order

 So, now we've uncovered the 4 rules for binding `this` in function calls. *All* you need to do is find the call-site and inspect it to see which rule applies.
 But, what if the call-site has multiple eligible rules?
-There must be an order of precedence to these rules, and so we will next demonstrate what order to ask the rules in.
+There must be an order of precedence to these rules, and so we will next demonstrate what order to apply the rules.

 It should be clear that the *default binding* is the lowest priority rule of the 4.
 So we'll just set that one aside.